armand1m/armand1m/README.md

 Previously, I worked as a Senior Product Engineer at [Framer](https://framer.com) and as a Software Engineer at [Travix](https://travix.com).

-I'm also one of the moderators at Programando na Gringa, a safe virtual space for everyone to talk about expat life and for Brazilians looking to work abroad with tech.
-Join us at https://go.d1m.dev/png
+I'm one of the moderators at [Programando na Gringa](https://go.d1m.dev/png): a safe virtual space for everyone to talk about immigrant and expat life and for Brazilians looking to learn more about working abroad with tech.

 Wanna have a word?
 Feel free to ping me on telegram https://go.d1m.dev/telegram